-The Holy Grail for many software and hardware companies–especially the early stage type– is the big deal.
-Everyone is looking for the big deal, the one that will fund the company’s early activities, provide market credibility and momentum in the marketplace.
+The Holy Grail for many software and hardware companies, especially the early stage type, is the big deal.
+Everyone is looking for a big deal.
+Especially for startups, the deal that will fund the company’s early activities, provides market credibility and momentum in the marketplace.
 Of course, if all goes well there can be nothing better.
-Many times the big deal takes the form of an OEM partnership with a much larger company.
-But often when these deals do happen they end up fitting in the category of “be careful what you wish for”.
+Many times this big deal is done with large technology OEM partners.
+(For the purposes of this article I’m including large software companies as “OEMs”).
+But if you’re “lucky” enough to do one of these big deals, they often end up fitting in the “be careful what you wish for” category.

-This is where it all starts, good or bad.
+Targeting is where it all starts, good or bad.
 It’s important to pick compatible partners.
-Companies looking for large OEM partners are often blinded by the potential of what the OEM can do FOR their business.
-They often fail to pay any attention at all to what the OEM might do TO their business!
+Companies seeking large technology OEM partners are often blinded by the potential of what the OEM can do FOR their business.
+They often fail to pay any attention to what the OEM might do TO their business!

-Does the partner have the potential cause severe channel conflict?
-Will they tie up the small company in endless meetings, procedures and negotiations?
-Do they have a corporate structure and culture so foreign to your way of doing business that you end up pulling your hair out from frustration–unable to accomplish even the most simple business objective, without moving mountains?
-Sometimes with large companies it’s difficult to even figure out who you need to speak with–let alone get a prompt, unambiguous answer.
+Does the OEM partner have the potential to cause severe channel conflict?
+Will they tie up the smaller partner in endless meetings, procedures, and negotiations?
+They might have a corporate structure and culture foreign to your way of doing business.
+One that causes you to pull your hair out from frustration.
+Leaving you unable to accomplish even the most simple business objective, at least without moving mountains.
+Sometimes with large companies, it’s difficult to even figure out who you need to speak with.
+Let alone get a prompt, unambiguous answer.

-Get to know your partners as well as you possibly can before you sign a deal.
-It’s tempting to rush in before “they change their mind”, but the actual relationship is critical to potential success.
-It’s a lot like dating before a marriage; no matter how attractive the partner is, you need to make sure you can live with them later on.
+So get to know your OEM partners as well as you possibly can BEFORE you sign a deal.
+It’s tempting to rush in and sign before “they change their mind”.
+But the actual ongoing relationship is even more critical than written deal terms to potential success.
+It’s a lot like dating before marriage.
+No matter how attractive the partner is, you need to make sure you can live with them later on.

 NEGOTIATE FROM STRENGTH

-I don’t like to do deals with people that are confident they have the upper hand.
-If they think they can push you around–they almost certainly will.
-Usually one partner needs the other to a greater extent, but you want to try to avoid dealing with partners where you have little or no leverage at all.
-It generally doesn’t’ turn out well.
-It’s very important to make sure that you negotiate a deal that you can live, with no matter how attractive the potential partner appears.
-Above all, you need to discuss internally and create a “line in the sand” that you won’t cross–and be prepared to walk away if the negotiations cross that line.
+In addition to the compatibility concerns outlined above, I don’t like to do deals with people who are confident they have the upper hand.
+If they think they can push you around, they almost certainly will.
+Usually, one partner needs the other to a greater extent, of course.
+But you want to try to avoid dealing with partners where you have little or no leverage at all.
+It generally doesn’t turn out well.
+It’s very important to make sure that you negotiate a deal that you can live with.
+No matter how attractive those potential technology OEM partners appear to be.
+Above all, you need to discuss this possibility internally and create a “line in the sand” that you won’t cross.
+That’s easier said than done!
+Be prepared to walk away if the negotiations cross that line.

-This can be a painful and difficult thing to do when you are seeing big “dollar signs” in your eyes–and fear if you stay strong you might blow the deal.
-But remember, you have something that the other side wants as well–or they wouldn’t be talking to you.
-If you don’t know what your minimum successful deal looks like and you aren’t prepared to walk, you run a great risk of signing a deal that you will regret.
-Not to mention the opportunity cost of tying up your scarce time and resources, which might have been used working with a more compatible partner.
+This can be a painful and difficult thing to do when you are seeing big “dollar signs” in your eyes.
+It’s easy to fear that if you stay strong you might blow the deal.
+But remember, you have something that the other side wants as well.
+Or they wouldn’t be talking to you.
+Know what your minimum successful deal looks like, and be prepared to walk if you can’t get there.
+Otherwise, you run a great risk of signing a lopsided tech OEM deal that you will deeply regret.
+Not to mention the opportunity cost of tying up your scarce time and resources.
+Resources that might have been used working with more compatible technology OEM partners.

 KNOW WHEN TO SAY “NO”